social-protocols/social-protocols.github.io/content/post/deliberative-consensus-protocols/index.md

 ## Summary

 A deliberative consensus protocol does not solve all the problems of group decision-making.
-The dilemmas addressed by social choice theory still exist when there are conflicting goals and preferences.
+For example, the dilemmas in designing fair democratic voting mechanisms addressed by social choice theory still exist when there are conflicting goals and preferences.
 But a deliberative consensus protocol can enhanced online group decision-making processes by more effectively distributing information and producing a fair decision that represents the collective intelligence of the group.

 But the greatest potential of these protocols may simply be the improvement in discourse.
 In a sense, the most important decision for any group to make is [*how to allocate their attention*](/what-deserves-our-attention).
-In any online discussion platform, the global brain algorithm can be used to focus attention on the most informative conversation threads and on comments that stand up to scrutiny.
-This can help to filter misinformation, curb abusive behavior (that people cannot honestly endorse), and promote more deep and intelligent conversations.
+In any online discussion platform, the global brain algorithm can be used to focus attention on the most informative conversation threads and on comments that stand up to scrutiny, thereby promoting deep, honest, informed, and intelligent conversations.